An Ode to Momtographers

 Why I Admire Momtographers

 If you haven’t figured it out already, I’m a mom with a photography business.
-I’m a momtographer.
-Of course I do value the industry, my quality of work, and my time, and I don’t offer $35 sessions with a buttload of digitals to the public.
+So by some definitions, I’m a momtographer.
+I do value the industry, my quality of work, and my time, and I don’t offer $35 sessions with a buttload of digitals to the public.
 But whether other momtographers follow the same mantra is simply none of my business.
 Women, especially stay at home moms, are already policed enough by public opinion.
 Both men and women are telling us that we should get a real job.
 That raising our own additions to the future population just isn’t as important as holding a corporate job.
 That we should leave shaping our children to daycare workers while we focus on a career.
 Now we have people telling us to put down our cameras when we try to have a career or a hobby and raise our children at the same time.

 Are you seeing the issue yet?
 It all boils down to none of your business.